Who is Tree on the Masked Singer?

 Is Tree Jamie Redknapp?

 Pundit Jamie Redknapp is one other fan favorite for Tree’s true id.
-The footballer performed for Southampton and England earlier than his 2005 retirement, however has since developed a profession as a TV persona.
-He beforehand hosted Saturday Evening Soccer on Sky Sports activities and is at the moment a crew captain on Sky One’s A League of Their Personal.
+The footballer performed for Southampton and England earlier than his 2005 retirement, however has since developed a profession as a TV character.
+He beforehand hosted Saturday Night time Soccer on Sky Sports activities and is at the moment a workforce captain on Sky One’s A League of Their Personal.

-Redknapp is the son of soccer supervisor Harry Redknapp, who received the 2018 collection of I’m A Superstar, Get Me Out of Here1 so maybe actuality TV runs within the household.
+Redknapp is the son of soccer supervisor Harry Redknapp, who gained the 2018 collection of I’m A Movie star, Get Me Out of Here1 so maybe actuality TV runs within the household.

-Some viewers suppose that Tree’s talking voice feels like Redknapp’s and consider that Tree’s trace concerning his kids may additionally apply to the footballer.
+Some viewers assume that Tree’s talking voice seems like Redknapp’s and imagine that Tree’s trace relating to his kids may additionally apply to the footballer.

 The Masked Singer is on ITV on Saturdays at 7pm